freakkid/Mint/2017Web2.0作业/hw7/readme.md

 + The folder named **public** contains the files to send to client consisted of html, js, css, png file.

++ data.json will be in the same place with signin.js file.

 + At last, thanks for reviewing!